azavea/azavea-branding-guide/README.md

 ## URLS

-The Vagrant configuration creates a host-only private network between the virtual machine host and the Vagrant virtual machine.
 In order to access the content served by Jekyll, and the LiveReload endpoint, use the following links:

 | Service    | URL                                                    |
 |------------|--------------------------------------------------------|